mspillman/gallop/README.md

 ```
 Or by downloading and extracting a zip of the full source code using the green Code button at the top of this page.

-Navigated to the resultant gallop directory using a command prompt or powershell window and run the following command:
+Navigate to the resultant gallop directory using a command prompt or powershell window and run the following command:

 ```
 pip install .